Coarse cone quotients: Introduction

-\begin{rem} In the present paper we prefer to work with the universal cone $\cO^{\infty}$ where we allow arbitrary slow decay (measured with the uniform structure) of the entourages to the right.
-If the uniform structure admits a countable cofinal family as required by Assumption \ref{kopherthretge9}.\ref{hpkprhtrgrtegerg}, then one could fix the decay rate $\phi$ (this is the same as a uniform scale \cref{okbepgrbkeprbegfdb}) and consider the version $ \cO_{\ge 0,\phi}(X)$ of the positive part of the cone as in \cite[Def.
+\begin{rem} In the present paper, we prefer to work with the universal cone-at-infinity $\cO^{\infty}$ where we allow an arbitrarily slow decay (measured with the uniform structure) of the entourages to the right, since it can be defined as a functor from $\UBC$ to $\BC$.
+If the uniform structure of $X$ admits a countable cofinal family as required by Assumption \ref{kopherthretge9}.\ref{hpkprhtrgrtegerg}, then one could fix the decay rate $\phi$ (this is the same as a uniform scale \cref{okbepgrbkeprbegfdb}) and consider the version $ \cO_{\ge 0,\phi}(X)$ of the positive part of the cone as in \cite[Def.
 8.5]{ass} (denoted there by $\tilde \cO_{\phi}(X)$).
 The euclidean cones for metric spaces considered in the literature are examples.
 We let $\cO_{\phi}^{\infty}(X)$ be the extension of $\cO_{\ge 0,\phi}(X)$ to the left by a cylinder.
-Fixing the decay rate could destroy the $\Z$-action on $\cO^{\infty}_{\phi}(X)$ by shifts, but this does not happen for the euclidean decay.
+Fixing the decay destroys the functoriality on $\UBC$.
+It could also destroy the $\Z$-action on $\cO^{\infty}_{\phi}(X)$ by shifts, but this does not happen for the euclidean decay.
 By \cite[Lem.
-8.7]{ass} fixing the decay rate does not change the coarse motive of the cone.
-By the same rescaling argument as in proof of \cite[Lem.
-8.7]{ass} also shows that Therefore \cref{kopherthretge9} also shows that $\Yo(\cO^{\infty}_{\phi}(X)//G)$ is not in $\CM_{\cass}$.
-This e.g. applies to the euclidean cone for metric spaces. \hB \end{rem}
+8.7]{ass}, fixing the decay rate does not change the coarse motive of the cone.
+The same rescaling argument as in the proof of \cite[Lem.
+8.7]{ass} also shows that Therefore, \cref{kopherthretge9} also shows that $\Yo(\cO^{\infty}_{\phi}(X)//G)$ is not in $\CM_{\cass}$.
+This, e.g., applies to the euclidean cone for metric spaces. \hB \end{rem}